frattalab/bedops_parse_star_junctions/README.md

 chrY	57209059	57209219	sample02.SJ.out	0	+

-The second part uses Dasper to annotate relative to a GTF and convert STAR's splice junction counts to percent spliced in
+The second part uses [Dasper](https://github.com/dzhang32/dasper/) to annotate relative to a GTF and convert STAR's splice junction counts to percent spliced in.

+Feel free to try linking the 2 together but that part is highly developmental yet, so buyer-beware.